pedromassango/movies_app/README.md

 ## Considerations

 1. All the requirements are met.
+2. It is possible to remove items from favorites by swiping from right-to-left in the favorites tab.
-2. I've done so many things to demonstrate the DDD architecture since the time is limited, I was not able to meet all the requirements.
+3. I've done so many things to demonstrate the DDD architecture since the time is limited, I was not able to meet all the requirements.

 3. There is a known bug: when you navigate to detail page from  movies